-A few years ago I did a Diploma of Freelance Journalism with the Morris Academy of Journalism.
+A few years ago I did The Professional Freelance Journalism Course with the Morris Journalism Academy.
 This is my story.

 I’ve always enjoyed writing – I even had a secret diary as a teenager (which I still have locked up somewhere!).
 At university, I had completed a Bachelor of Communications, covering the tip of the iceberg when it came to writing and journalism… theories, case studies, techniques… however, I felt stuck, even embarrassed to approach anyone to publish my writing.
 I asked myself questions like: Am I good enough?
 Are my ideas even interesting?